cloudevents/spec/spec.md

   `contentType` values are defined in the event format specifications; for example, the JSON event format defines the relationship in [section 3.1](./json-format.md#31-special-handling-of-the-data-attribute).

-  When this attribute is omitted, the "data" attribute simply follows the event format's encoding rules.
+  When this attribute is omitted, the "data" attribute follows the event format's encoding rules.
 For the JSON event format, the "data" attribute value can therefore be a JSON object, array, or value.

   For the binary mode of some of the CloudEvents transport bindings, where the "data" content is immediately mapped into the payload of the transport frame, this field is directly mapped to the respective transport or application protocol's content-type metadata property.
 Normative rules for the binary mode and the content-type metadata mapping can be found in the respective transport mapping specifications.

 * Constraints:
   * OPTIONAL
   * If present, MUST adhere to the format specified in [RFC 2046](https://tools.ietf.org/html/rfc2046)
 * For Media Type examples see [IANA Media Types](http://www.iana.org/assignments/media-types/media-types.xhtml)

-### extensions
-* Type: `Map`
-* Description: This is for additional metadata and this does not have a mandated structure.
-This enables a place for custom fields a producer or middleware might want to include and provides a place to test metadata before adding them to the CloudEvents specification.
-  See the [Extensions](extensions.md) document for a list of possible attributes.
-* Constraints:
-  * OPTIONAL
-  * If present, MUST contain at least one entry
-* Examples:
-  * authorization data

 ## Data Attribute